⚓ Rhode Island Eviction Notice Laws

 ⏰ 20 Calendar Days

 For material lease violations other than non-payment, Rhode Island requires a 20-day notice to cure the violation or vacate.
-The notice must specifically describe the lease provision that has been violated.
-If the tenant cures the violation within 20 days, the eviction cannot proceed on that notice.
+The notice must specifically describe the lease provision violated.
+If the tenant cures within 20 days, the eviction cannot proceed.

 • ✅ Must clearly describe the specific violation